 Held- It was held that the deceased and the other injured spectators impliedly took the risk of getting injured.
 The respondent took the defence of volentia non-fit injuria.
 The moment they bought the ticket and entered the stadium they have impliedly consented towards the risk as this is such a dangerous sport.
 So, the defendant is not held liable.

-In the third case is of Brown v.
+Brown v.
 Kendall-

 Facts- Brown and Kendall both own dogs.
 One day suddenly their dogs started fighting with each other and to separate them the defendant brought a stick i.e. is four feet long.
 While he was striking the stick towards the dogs, they ran towards the plaintiff and the defendant hit the plaintiff in the eye through the stick which caused severe eye injury to the plaintiff.